snehascaria/basic-calculator-using-c/README.md

 HOW TO COMPILE AND RUN THE PPROGRAM

 Instal C Compiler.
 Open the terminal.
-Navigate to your directory in Unbuntu, by typing 'nano filename.c' you are able to type in the code (any filename can be given; Eg: arthmetic.c).
+Navigate to your directory in Ubuntu, by typing 'nano filename.c' you are able to type in the code (any filename can be given; Eg: arthmetic.c).
 Clone the code and Save the code by pressing CRTL X and Y. Compile it by using gcc.

 Commands:
 • mkdir directoryname (any directory name)